 Staying active helps children and teens stay healthy, live longer, and build strong bones and muscles.
-While being active is good for children and teens, taking part in sports and recreation activities also has a risk of injury.
+While being active is important for children and teens, taking part in sports and recreation activities also has a risk of injury.
 In Alberta, getting hurt while playing a sport is the top cause of emergency department visits related to injuries for youth ages 10 to 19.
 It’s important to stay safe when taking part in sports and recreation activities.

 - Wear protective gear.